Warnings: violence against children, Wei Wuxian’s general trauma, Xue Yang’s general trauma.

 The closer he got to his goal, the less he seemed to care about keeping up appearances.

 Wei Wuxian followed him anyway.
-The sealing pouch in his hand weighed even less than a feather, and it felt as though a breeze would be enough to vaporize the hint of a soul trapped within.
+The sealing pouch in his hand weighed even less than a feather, and it felt as though a breeze would be enough to vaporize the hint of a soul trapped within it.
 He barely dared to tighten his fingers around it.

 Plus, there was the issue of that very familiar aura.